MicrosoftDocs/win32/desktop-src/DirectShow/camschedule-addadvisepacket.md

 ---
-Description: The AddAdvisePacket method adds an advise request to the list of pending requests. ms.assetid: 138d8404-7d28-47cc-91b4-4733a113ac7a
+description: The AddAdvisePacket method adds an advise request to the list of pending requests. ms.assetid: 138d8404-7d28-47cc-91b4-4733a113ac7a
 title: CAMSchedule.AddAdvisePacket method (Dsschedule.h)
 ms.topic: reference